The Chemistry of Digestion

 C6H12O6-C6H12O6-…-C6H12O6 → C6H12O6-C6H12O6+…+ C6H12O6-C6H12O6

 Water is also a contributor in the breakdown of foods in the mouth.
 Because of its polarity, it is able to help to breakdown food having either a slight positive or negative charge.
-Through attraction towards particles with positive or negative charges, water is able to dissolve some of the food before it is even swallowed.
+Through attraction towards particles with positive or negative charges, water is able to dissolve some of the food even before swallowing.
 Electrolytes do the same, except they are only able to attract the opposite charge.
 They are also more powerful than water, just less versatile.
 They react much as follows:

 H2O + Na+ food → H2O(d food) + Na(d food) + (food – d food)